from lec_utils import *

 - The

-grouping method is like a swiss-army knife.
+applygrouping method is like a swiss-army knife.

-can do, and more.
+It can do anythingaggortransformcan do, and more.

 - Example: Find the two heaviest penguins per